RCmags/AirplanePitchStabilizer/README.md

 </p>

 ## Dependencies
-The IMU version of the sketch requires the following libraries:
+The IMU version of the code requires the following libraries:

 - [basicMPU6050](https://github.com/RCmags/basicMPU6050)
 - [imuFilter](https://github.com/RCmags/imuFilter)

+The ATTiny code requires [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) to compile.

 ## References
 See these pages for previous projects that inspired this work: